 - Use a headset: For best results use headphones with a built in microphone.
 These help prevent feedback and echo when you’re speaking.
 You don’t have to splurge on something fancy; headphones that come with many cell phones work just fine.

-- Dial in if you have spotty internet: If you’re having trouble with audio, you can try calling in to audio portion of the meeting using the phone number provided in the invite while viewing the presentation on your computer.
-If you do this, ensure that you mute the microphone and speaker on your computer so you don’t create an echo.
+- Dial in if you have spotty internet: If you’re having trouble with audio, you can try calling in to audio portion of the meeting using a phone.
+Check your meeting invite for more instructions.
+Already in the meeting?
+Switch at any time by using the “Switch to Phone Audio…” option found in your meeting’s audio menu.

 - Mute yourself: Be sure to always mute yourself when you’re not speaking as it helps reduce or eliminate distracting background noise.
 You can enable the push to talk feature which allows you to remain muted throughout your Zoom meeting until you hold down the spacebar to talk.
 If you’re the meeting host, you can mute all participants to ensure only the presenter is heard.